 If you don’t have or don’t want to use teff, use additional hemp or chia seeds.

-Recipe reprinted with permission from Annie Oliverio and Front Table Books.
+Recipe and photos reprinted with permission from Annie Oliverio and Front Table Books.